newcat/baklavajs/docs/execution/forward.md

 });
 ```

-`createExecInterface` returns a `NodeInterface<boolean>` with the execution-flow type already set.
+`ExecutionFlowInterface` is a `NodeInterface<boolean>` with the execution-flow type already set.
 This ensures the `calculate` return type is compatible with the `boolean` type of the interface.

 ::: tip
 Execution-flow outputs must return a truthy value from `calculate` to activate the next node.